-Good luck to our colleague Jodie in the wheelchair rugby World Cup
+Good luck to our colleague Jodie in the Wheelchair Rugby World Cup

-Jodie began to develop mobility problems when she was 11 and has been diagnosed with severe arthritis in her spine and nerve damage on the left hand side of her body, so she uses a wheelchair to play rugby.
+Jodie, pictured below at work with Asda Middleton general store manager Paul Garnett, began to develop mobility problems when she was 11 and has been diagnosed with severe arthritis in her spine and nerve damage on the left hand side of her body, so she uses a wheelchair to play rugby.